 In the scriptures ” the Father who is in heaven meets His children with great love and speaks with them; and the force and power in the word of God is so great that it stands as support and energy for the Church, strength of faith for her sons and daughters, food for the soul, a pure and everlasting source of spiritual life.”
 (DV 21)

-Our present Sunday and weekday lectionaries, which we’re following in this blog, answer the church’s wish expressed at the council.
+Our present Sunday and weekday lectionaries, which we follow in this blog, answer the church’s wish expressed at the council.
 They make the treasures of the scriptures more available for the faithful.
-They’re a banquet.
+They’re a feast.

-Yet as we know banquets, meant to be fulfilling, can sometimes be overwhelming and seem too much.
+Yet as we know feasts, meant to be fulfilling, can sometimes be overwhelming and seem too much.
 We may not be able to take them all in.

 We might also be tempted to abandon the liturgy altogether for another way of spirituality or devotion.
-But that would mean abandoning Jesus Christ.
+But that would means abandoning the prayer of the church.

 In her Constitution on the Liturgy, the church emphasizes the place of the Word of God in the mystery of the Eucharist.
 She believes that “the two parts which, in a certain sense, go to make up the Mass, namely, the liturgy of the word and the eucharistic liturgy, are so closely connected with each other that they form but one single act of worship.”

 In both the liturgy of the word and the liturgy of the Eucharist we’re to “taste and see the goodness of the Lord.”
-(SC 56) In the liturgy, Jesus Christ is with us, not just to be adored, but he also is our Teacher and Lord.
+(SC 56) Jesus Christ is with us in the liturgy, not just to be adored, but to be our Teacher and Lord.
 He speaks to us through the scriptures and comes to us in the Bread.

-He’s a patient Teacher and Lord.
+As he was with his first disciples, he is with us as our patient Teacher and Lord.
 The lectionaries are meant to be read again and again.
-So be patient with them.
+We must be patient and learn from them.